 Free Credit Report: Students should monitor their credit by requesting a free annual credit report.
 This site has information on how to obtain your credit report and what to do in the case of inaccurate information.

-Public Service Loan Forgiveness: If you plan to work in public service or non-profit field you may be eligible to have your remaining loan debt forgiven after 10 years in repayment.
+Public Service Loan Forgiveness: If you plan to work in a public service or non-profit field you may be eligible to have your remaining loan debt forgiven after 10 years in repayment.
 If you are a full-time OSU employee, please view the HR student loan forgiveness webpage for additional information.

 Federal Student Loan Repayment Plans: After your graduate, there are multiple repayment options available for your federal student loans.
 You can review the currently available payment plans on the FSA website.